blinklet/learning/data-science/sqlalchemy-minimum.md

 inspector = inspect(engine)
 ```

-You created a new objected named *inspector* that contains all the information you need about the database structure.
+You created a new Inspector object, named *inspector*, that contains all the information you need about the database structure.

 ## Table names

-Use the *inspector* object's *get_table_names()* method to list the tables in the database.
+Use the Inspector object's *get_table_names()* method to list the tables in the database.

 ```python
 print(inspector.get_table_names())